 Interstate 422 is a part of High Priority Corridor 28 – Birmingham Northern Beltline (ARC Corridor X-1) from Bessemer to Trussville via Graysville and Gardendale.

 Source: AASHTO USRN Application Future I-422, September 21, 2011

 On May 26 2009, the Birmingham News reported that the start of construction of the interchange connecting I-65 with I-22 could begin as early as that Fall, if additional federal stimulus money became available.
-The same article also cited the future of the Northern Beltline and its designation of Interstate 422.
-“The beltline will carry the I-422 designation because it is a part of the interstate system”, said U.S. Rep. Spencer Bachus, R-Vestavia Hills:
+The same article referenced the future Northern Beltline, as advocated by U.S. Rep. Spencer Bachus, R-Vestavia Hills:

 Bachus also indicated that additional funding would be allocated toward the Northern Beltline project starting in 2011, with Bachus pushing for a completion date by 2025.1 A subsequent feasibility study focused on a potential extension of the Northern Beltline south from Trussville to Interstate 20 near Moody.

-Work was scheduled to begin in late 2011 on a 3.4-mile stretch of roadway for I-422 between SR 75 and SR 79 north of Pinson.
+Work was scheduled to begin in late 2011 on a 3.4 mile long stretch of roadway for I-422 between SR 75 and SR 79 north of Pinson.
 Spearheaded by the environmental group Black Warrior Riverkeeper, construction was postponed due to environmental concerns.
 However a federal judge cleared the way for work to finally commence on January 17, 2014 by denying a request for a preliminary injunction to block construction of the North Beltline.2